 However, shabby as it may be, Tirana is a funky little capital, and the colourful buildings and bizarre Brutalist architecture make up for anything aesthetically lacking.

 So what does Tirana have to offer?
-Well, with more coffee shops per person than any other city in Europe, a fascinating history and its very own pyramid (yes, you read that right), I’d say quite a lot.
+Well, with more coffee shops per person than any other city in Europe, a fascinating history and its very own pyramid (yes, you read that right), there are tonnes of things to do in Tirana.

 Admire Skanderberg Square.
 Made using paving stones from all over Albania, this 40,000 square metre square is the main place to visit in Tirana and is where you will find a fountain, a huge statue of Skanderberg himself and a tonne of gardens, bars and coffee shops.